Jester-js/Prime-numbers/README.md

 -----------------

 ## About:
-Search simple numbers based on algorithm called "Sieve of Eratosthenes".
+Search prime numbers based on algorithm called "Sieve of Eratosthenes".

 ------------------